 Posted 7th January 2019

 We’re often answering “What’s the best bunded oil tank for my home heating oil?”.
-So that’s a broad question and it’s why we offer a free site visit to assess your oil storage requirements.
+That’s a broad question and it’s why we offer a free site visit to assess your oil storage requirements.
 Because every homeowner’s requirements are different.
 However, there are a few common factors for choosing the best oil tank for you and your heating system.

 As you can see from the table above, there is a large choice of shapes and sizes to choose from.
 To clarify all the above examples are from our plastic bunded oil tank range, from leading manufacturers.
 We also offer a range of oil tanks with steel bunding.
 Furthermore, this flexible manufacturing method allows for bespoke sizes and capacities to suit any requirements.

 Atlas Tanks, among others, provide us with Slimline tanks.
 In short, they are designed to be narrow and tall so they are best suited to installations where space is a premium.
 These are also typically used alongside a garden path or areas with narrow access like garden gates.
 So this tank shape works well behind a garage or along a boundary.
 Likewise, 1000 Litre to 1550L tanks is a good replacement for older, 300-gallon single skinned tanks.
 These older tanks were 2′ wide, 4′ high and 6′ long.

 Vertical shape tanks, with a round footprint, offer the best value per litre.
 They also require less moulding material due to a cylinder’s inherent strength, these vertical bunded tanks work well in corners and new installations.
 As a result of their strong design, vertical tanks can be manufactured in capacities from 10,000 litres up to 15,000L for oil storage.
 They also perform equally as good in smaller sizes.